 The first thing you should know about traveling around Bali is that it is a sizeable island: it’s 2,230 square miles/5,780 square kilometers.
 Driving between the south and north of the island will take over 3 hours, and driving between the east and west coasts will take 4-5 hours (or more depending on traffic, weather, and so on).
 This affects travel time and how you should plan your itinerary.

-This post reviews my Bali trip, going over the itinerary and featuring tons of photos of each spot, tips, and recommendations of where to go and what to do.
+This post reviews my Bali trip, going over the itinerary and featuring tips and recommendations of where to go and what to do, as well as tons of photos of each spot.

 Table of Contents